Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Introduction

-In this work we propose and investigate \method as \nsa{rephrase.
-Hypothesis should be one that you could evaluate; for e.g., x influences y.} a pre-training method for graph data that is not limited to a given domain or task.
-The result of such pre-training is a single model that can be transferred with broadly positive performance increases on arbitrary graph tasks and domains.
-Experimentally we test two hypotheses:
+Graph learning can rely on information from both structure and features, with some of that information coming only from structure.
+Therefore, beneficial learning during pre-training can occur with features excluded.
+Motivated by this view we introduce \textbf{\underline{T}opology \underline{O}nly \underline{P}re-Training (\method)}, a generalised pre-training method for graph models.
+Under \method pre-training is conducted with node and edge features excluded, but during downstream application they can be re-included by swapping components of a given model.

-\begin{description}[leftmargin=0em,itemsep=0em] \item[Hypothesis~1: Excluding Features] Pre-training on multiple domains with node and edge features excluded can lead to consistent positive transfer compared to fully-supervised, task-specific models. \item[Hypothesis~2: Sample Diversity] With the exclusion of node and edge features out-of-domain pre-training can have greater benefits than in-domain pre-training across task-relevant metrics. \end{description}
+We investigate \method as a pre-training method for graph data that is not limited to a given domain or task.
+The result of such pre-training is a single model that can be transferred with positive performance increases on arbitrary graph-level tasks and domains.
+Experimentally we introduce and test two hypotheses:

-\textbf{Findings} We evaluate \method using graph constrastive learning with both random and adversarial augmentations.
-Through this evaluation we contribute the following empirical findings:\nsa{instead of listing contribution in terms of findings, list these directly as findings or takeaways}
+\begin{description}[leftmargin=0em,itemsep=0em] \item[Hypothesis~1: Excluding Features] Pre-training on multiple domains with node and edge features excluded can lead to consistent positive transfer compared to fully-supervised, task-specific models. \item[Hypothesis~2: Sample Diversity] With the exclusion of node and edge features out-of-domain pre-training can have greater benefits than in-domain pre-training across downstream tasks. \end{description}